-The information contained in this manual is subject to change without notice from AERCO International, Inc. AERCO makes no warranty of any kind with respect to this material, including, but not limited to, implied warranties of merchantability and fitness for a particular application.
-AERCO International is not liable for errors appearing in this manual, not for incidental or consequential damages occurring in connection with the furnishing, performance, or use of these materials.
+The information contained in this document is subject to change without notice from AERCO International, Inc. AERCO makes no warranty of any kind with respect to this material, including, but not limited to, implied warranties of merchantability and fitness for a particular application.
+Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation may not apply.
+AERCO International is not liable for errors appearing in this document, not for incidental or consequential damages occurring in connection with the furnishing, performance, or use of these materials.